oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

     </copy>
     ````

-2. Confirm that the server is reachable
+2. Ensure the server is reachable

     Enter the Key Vault endpoint password when prompted.